elamaran619/amazon-quicksight-user-guide/doc_source/example-modify-visuals.md

 ## Next Steps<a name="example-next-step-visuals"></a>

-Create a dashboard from the Marketing analysis by using the procedure in [Tutorial: Create a Dashboard](example-create-a-dashboard.md)\.
+Create a dashboard from the analysis by using the procedure in [Tutorial: Create a Dashboard](example-create-a-dashboard.md)\.